ujjwalm1shra/uas_rescueprojectsem2/README.md

 # Current Progress
 -Project structure created

 -OpenCV setup and testing completed

--Image loading and basic verification implemented
+-Image loading and basic verification done

+-Image processing and conversion of area denoted by land into yellow, and creation of output image folder.

 # Tech Stack
 -Python 3.13.7